QingXun123/-/README.en.md

 1. Run "PIP install -r requirements.txt" to install the environment

 #### Instructions

-Send_mail sends mail
+1. "send_mail" sends the email

-2. Req crawler
+2. The "req" crawler

-The timer_mission timer
+3. "timer_mission" timer

-4. Test for testing only
+4. "test" is for testing only

-Run timer_mission("09:00:00", 0) to automatically crawl the electricity data at 9:00 and 21:00 each day
+5. Automatically crawl the electricity bill at 18:00:00 every day (if you need to change it, please reassign "n_time" in line 102)
+6. The "n_time" in the "main" function is the time of day when the program first crawled, and the "day" value is 0

 #### Contribution